 After it failed to return, Australian Air-Sea Rescue Squadron, AAC and ATC aircraft searched an area of 100 miles on each side of the flight path from Merauke to Biak.
 In total, search aircraft flew over 200 hours of search time.
 The search was overseen by Major Richard W. Hahn.

 Crash site was discovered at 12,000' at the edge of a cliff near Timkua on Irian Jaya on December 24, 1995.
 US Army CILHI visited the site and recovered the remains of crew during January 1999.

 The entire crew was declared dead the day of the mission.
 Memorialized on the tablets of the missing at Manila American Cemetery.

-The remains of the crew were buried in a group burial at Arlington National Cemetery at section 60 site 8137.
+After the recovery of remains, the remains of the crew were buried in a group burial at Arlington National Cemetery at section 60 site 8137.

 Rachel Phillips / JPAC adds:

 "In 1999, CILHI visited the site of MACR 14989, a B-25H type aircraft in Indonesia and not MACR 14666, the C-47 43-16230, which you are inquiring about.
-Both incidents are RESOLVED."
+Both incidents are resolved."

 Thanks to JPAC / Rachel Phillips for additional information

-CILHI Recovery B-25H "Jacnic Snr" AWON Conference 2000
+AWON Conference 2000 CILHI Recovery B-25H "Jacnic Snr"

 Are you a relative or associated with any person mentioned?